akeneo/pim-docs/cookbook/import_export/create-connector.rst

 The writer is implemented in the class ``Pim\Component\Connector\Writer\DummyItemWriter``, it's defined as a service in the ConnectorBundle with the alias ``pim_connector.writer.dummy_item`` in the file ``Resources\config\writers.yml``.

-We'll see in next cookbook chapters on how to create your own elements.
+We'll explain in next cookbook chapters how to create your own elements with real logic inside.

 Translate Job and Step titles
 -----------------------------